SPARC-FAIR-Codeathon/sparc2nwb/README.md

 ![image](https://user-images.githubusercontent.com/78009407/126270802-c69bea33-3f2a-4739-83ae-80c1acf7d817.png)

 The NWB file format allows users to store raw and processed data and associated metadata in a single, standardized format.
-Common file formats used in experimentation (e.g., .csv, .xlsx, .json, .m, .py) can be converted into .nwb format and the stored file information can then be extracted into the programming language of choice (i.e., Matlab, Python, or C++) for processing and analyses.
+Common file formats used in experimentation (e.g., .csv, .xlsx, .json, .m, .py) can be converted into .nwb format and the stored file information can then be extracted into the programming language of choice (i.e., Matlab, Python, C++) for processing and analyses.
 NWB is a dynamic format and does not have a stable folder structure for storing data across domains.
 Instead, the folder structure heavily depends on the study experimentation process and the type of data that was collected.

 ## Conversion of SPARC data to NWB format